-“Who doesn’t like avocado toast?” says Jaclyn London, a registered dietitian and head of nutrition and wellness for WW (formerly Weight Watchers).
-She’s based in New York City.
+“Who doesn’t like avocado toast?” says Jaclyn London, a New York City-based registered dietitian and head of nutrition and wellness for WW (formerly Weight Watchers).

 Adding an egg is a twist that provides lean protein and some heart-healthy fat to promote satiety, London says.
 It’s easy to make: Mash 2 tablespoons of avocado with lime juice and a pinch of crushed red peppers in a small cup.
 Spread it over a piece of toast and top it with one whole, sliced hard-boiled egg.

 “This snack is a great combination of flavors, nutrients and health benefits,” London says.

 Hummus is a crowd-pleaser, great as a snack or as an appetizer, Bishop says.

 Since it’s made with chickpeas, olive oil and tahini, it’s an excellent source of protein and healthy fats.
 Hummus is also versatile.

 — Cherry tomatoes.